nickrallison/obs-std/test_vaults/reference_linked_noself/context_switch.md

 ## How Context Switch Works

 At its core, a context switch involves storing the current state of a Process or Thread so that it can be resumed later.
-This state, often referred to as the _context_, usually includes the process's register values, program counter, stack pointer, and memory allocation states, among other pertinent information.
+This state, often referred to as the _context_, usually includes the process's register values, program counter, stack [[pointer.md|pointer]], and memory allocation states, among other pertinent information.

 When the OS decides to perform a context switch, it follows this general sequence of steps: